 Custom Fields in Close are flexible and can be used for many different purposes.
-They allow you to store attributes about your Leads.
-You can store common attributes like industry/vertical, company size, or timezone; setup our 'user' type custom field to assign Leads to specific reps; or sync your internal database to pull in data that could be relevant during a sales call.
+They allow you to store attributes about your Leads and Contacts.
+You can store common attributes like industry/vertical, company size, or timezone; setup our user type custom field to assign Leads to specific reps; unsubscribe a contact from future communications, or sync your internal database to pull in data that could be relevant during a sales call.

 Exact use cases depend on what you are trying to accomplish, so let’s cover how to set them up.